-Click drop down arrow for more information...
+Click the drop down arrow for more information...

 What is Google Classroom?

-When students log on, they see upcoming homework assignments teacher announcements, student questions, and other important class information.
+When students log on, they see upcoming homework assignments, teacher announcements, student questions, and other important class information.
 Students can submit their work directly through Google Classroom, and teachers can provide feedback, assign grades, and return the work.
 All your child's work stays organized and conveniently stored on Google Drive.
 Assignments are even automatically added to the Google Calendar based on their due dates.
 Essentially, the Google Classroom is where all your child's schoolwork is created, exchanged, and stored.

 Instead of looking over your child's shoulder parents have the unique option of being added as a student guardian.
 Be sure to ask your child's teacher to grant you access.
 You'll receive an email that requires you to accept the invitation.
 Once approved, you can choose between daily or weekly guardian summaries.
 Based on your preference, you'll get an email that details missing work, upcoming assignments, and classroom activity.